Ax-Schanuel and strong minimality for the $j$-function: Abstract

+In the first part of the paper we explore the connection between Ax-Schanuel type theorems (predimension inequalities) for a differential equation $E(x,y)$ and the geometry of the fibres $U_s:=\{ y:E(s,y) \wedge y \notin C \}$ where $s$ is a non-constant element.
+We show that certain types of predimension inequalities imply strong minimality and geometric triviality of $U_s$.
+Moreover, the induced structure on the Cartesian powers of $U_s$ is given by special subvarieties.
+In particular, since the $j$-function satisfies an Ax-Schanuel inequality of the required form (due to Pila and Tsimerman), {applying our results to the $j$-function we recover} a theorem of Freitag and Scanlon stating that the differential equation of $j$ defines a strongly minimal set with trivial geometry.

-Let $\mathcal{K}:=(K;+, \cdot, D)$ be a differentially closed field with constant field $C$.
-Let also $E_j(x,y)$ be the differential equation of the the $j$-function.
-We prove a Zilber style classification result for strongly minimal sets in the reduct $\mathcal{K}_{E_j}:=(K;+, \cdot, E_j)$ assuming an Existential Closedness (EC) conjecture for $E_j$.
-More precisely, assuming EC we show that in $\mathcal{K}_{E_j}$ all strongly minimal sets are geometrically trivial or non-orthogonal to $C$.
-The Ax-Schanuel inequality for the $j$-function and its adequacy play a crucial role in this classification.
+In the second part of the paper we study strongly minimal sets in the $j$-reducts of differentially closed fields.
+Let $E_j(x,y)$ be the (two-variable) differential equation of the $j$-function.
+We prove a Zilber style classification result for strongly minimal sets in the reduct $\K:=(K;+, \cdot, E_j)$.
+More precisely, we show that in $\K$ all strongly minimal sets are geometrically trivial or non-orthogonal to $C$.
+Our proof is based on the Ax-Schanuel theorem and a matching \emph{Existential Closedness} statement which asserts that systems of equations in terms of $E_j$ have solutions in $\K$ unless having a solution contradicts Ax-Schanuel.